marekvantuch/friggeri-cv/Readme.md

 Uses TikZ for the header, XeTeX and fontspec to use Helvetica Neue, biblatex to print my publications and textpos for the aside.

+# By Marek
+Several changes were done to the template.
+Bibtex was mostly removed and new macros were introduced to reflect requirements to capture work positions and date scales in the document.

 # License